Skip to main content

 import lib.icmf.receiver.{ receive_icmf_message };

-and define a new extension of receive_icmf_message
+We also define a new extension called receive_icmf_message in the functions.rell file:

 @extend(receive_icmf_message)